Sports Coach Logo Sports Coach Training Principles Fitness Components

 Christopher Worthington considers the impact of iron supplements on you and your workouts.

 If you have heavy periods or a diet that is low in red meat (which is rich in iron), there's a chance that you could be anaemic, especially if you feel sluggish both in and out of the gym.
 Thankfully, suppose you are low on iron.
-In that case, it is a relatively easy and quick fix – either increase your intake of iron-rich foods, either from red meat or shellfish or pulses, dried fruit, spinach, or watercress if you are avoiding animal proteins.
+In that case, it is a relatively easy and quick fix – either increase your intake of iron-rich foods from red meat or shellfish or pulses, dried fruit, spinach, or watercress if you are avoiding animal proteins.
 For an extra boost to iron absorption, add a good fresh source of Vitamin C, such as lemon juice or a tomato sauce for flavour.

 Be wary of adding an extra supplement with a high dose of iron if you have not had a blood test to show that you have low levels.
 Too much can cause organ damage and increase your chances of contracting other issues, such as cancer, diabetes, and even heart disease.